Medical Malpractice Claims in Atlanta, Georgia

 Medication error claims are highly complex and require the assistance of an experienced medical malpractice attorney.
 Your lawyer will need to evaluate medical records and possess a thorough understanding of the medications you were taking.
 Medical experts will need to be interviewed to provide conclusive proof that your injury was in fact caused by a medication error.
 Your attorney must also be able to identify all appropriate parties to hold accountable for your injuries.

-At Robbins & Associates, PC, we have handled all types of medication error claims, including cases involving:
+At Robbins Law, PC, we have handled all types of medication error claims, including cases involving:

 - Prescription errors